moovap/pod/README.md

 # License

-pOD is MIT Licensed and © Tecto ID.
-See LICENSE.txt for details.
+Pod is MIT Licensed and © Tecto ID.
+See LICENSE for details.